February 2026 Newsletter

 History Prizes

-The Launceston Primary School History Prize for 2025 opens on 28 April and closes on 17 October.
+The Launceston Primary School History Prize for 2025 is open now and closes on 17 October.

 Be in the running to win book vouchers from Petrarch’s Bookshop by becoming a history detective.
 Your mission is to choose a Tasmanian mystery from the past, gather clues, and uncover the story behind it.

-Open to all students from the Launceston area in grades 3 – 6.
+Open to all students from Northern Tasmania in grades 3 – 6.

 ALSO

-The Marita Bardenhagen Memorial Award for Local History is a biennial prize acknowledging outstanding original research in the field of local history with significant Tasmanian content.
+The Marita Bardenhagen Memorial Award for Local History is in abeyance.
+It was a biennial prize acknowledging outstanding original research in the field of local history with significant Tasmanian content.

 The 2021 winner was Jill Cassidy for her book Deviot Talks.
 She was awarded $1,500.